 Catchers today can choose from two general options to protect their head and face: a catcher's mask or a catcher's helmet.
 The catcher's helmet is a relatively new introduction to the game, and you can learn more about them in our article on the topic.

-While many catchers - especially younger ones and/or those new to Baseball - may find a catcher's helmet to be a better choice (or a requirement from their league), we recognize that generally the choice between using a mask or a helmet is a personal decision.
+While many catchers - especially younger ones and/or those new to Baseball - may find a catcher's helmet to be a better choice (or an actual requirement from their league), we recognize that generally the choice between using a mask or a helmet is a personal decision.

-It's our hope that this site will provide you with solid information to help you make an informed decision on which one to use.
+It is our hope that this site will provide you with solid information to help you make an informed decision on which one to use, assuming you have that choice.

 Catcher's Masks and Fastpitch Softball

 Fastpitch Softball catchers have, until fairly recently, traditionally worn catcher's masks.
-As you can see in the picture below, Stacey Nuveman from Team USA used a traditional catcher's mask in the 2000 summer Olympics, for example.
+As you can see in the picture below, Stacey Nuveman from Team USA used a traditional catcher's mask in the 2000 summer Olympic games in Sydney, as an example.

 Embed from Getty Images